redhat-performance/ops-tools/ansible/nagios/README.md

 **What does it do?**
    - Automated deployment of Nagios on CentOS or RHEL
-     * Generates service checks, and monitored hosts from Ansible inventory
+     * Generates service checks, and monitored hosts from the Ansible inventory
      * Wraps Nagios in SSL via Apache
      * Sets up firewall rules (firewalld or iptables-services)